 - Plugged or Reduced PTH’s (Plated Through Holes)

 When Should You use HASL PCB Surface Finish?

 HASL finish is preferred for hand soldering as joints are easy to be formed.
-If the welding alloy is close to the HASL alloy, adhesion will be smooth and robust as the metals will interact at a molecular level.
+In addition, if the welding alloy is close to the HASL alloy, adhesion will be smooth and robust as the metals interact at a molecular level.

 This strong bond also makes HASL an excellent finish for high-reliability applications.

 OSP surface finish is a water-based organic surface finish utilized in copper pads.
 It bonds to copper and protects the copper pad before welding.